khawar-islam/diffuseMix/README.md

 ```

 ## ❤️ Acknowledgment
-I am thankful to Adversarial-AutoMixup (@JinXins) to provide me source and target images, it saves lots of my time.
+I am grateful to Adversarial-AutoMixup (@JinXins) for providing the source and target images, which significantly saved me a lot of time.
 Thank you once again.
-Also, I am exceptionally thankful to IPMix author (@hzlsaber) to represent his method figure clearly for my paper.
-Also addressing my concerns in a timely manner which save lots of time.
-Lastly, I am again thankful to GuidedMixup author (@3neutronstar) about datasets and method output.
+I am also exceptionally thankful to the author of IPMix, (@hzlsaber), for presenting their method's figures clearly, which greatly aided my paper.
+Additionally, their timely responses to my concerns saved me considerable time.
+Lastly, my thanks again go to the author of GuidedMixup, (@3neutronstar), for their insights on datasets and method outputs.